Leveraging Brain Activity for Combat Systems

 A Side Note

 It goes without saying that I tried a couple (read: a ton) of signal processing schemes before landing on this one.
 EEG headsets typically have built-in dimensionality reduction, which means that we’re aggregating signals from billions of neurons into a modest five channels.
-The main architecture of the processor involves a high-frequency band filter and fast Fourier transform to isolate spike waveforms.
+The main architecture of the processor involves a 1–30 Hz frequency band filter and fast Fourier transform (FFT) to isolate and categorize the spike waveforms.
 The resultant signal is a 5 x t matrix, where t represents the neural manifold over which the Kalman filter estimates the current state.
 As a general rule, smaller t values allow for higher fidelity but are more computationally intensive and susceptible to noise.
 Given that the Muse 2 headset samples at a rate of 256 Hz, it’s safe to choose a t value well into the double digits.
-We can make our math a little easier by multiplying by an empirically-determined 5 x t matrix of decoder weights, so we’re left with a single time-varying float value.
+We can make our math a little easier by using our FFT values to multiply by a 5 x t matrix of decoder weights, so we’re left with a single time-varying float value.
 And that’s brain control, folks!

 Brain control is a longstanding fantasy within our cultural imagination, capturing the attention of tech bros with the budding field of ubiquitous computing and Trekkies with the near-future promise of psychokinesis.
-It speaks to a level of authority over ourselves and our environment that will likely remain unresolved within our lifetimes.
+It speaks to a level of authority over ourselves and our environment that we will likely never achieve within our lifetimes.

 So, why didn’t I make a fully brain-controlled game?
 Whenever I consider a new feature, I ask myself two questions.
 Firstly, what portion of the product’s resources (time, money, computational power, or otherwise) does this feature consume?
 Secondly, how much of my vision for this product can I achieve with this feature?

-Cinnamon & Antonyms aims to deliver a visceral power fantasy that rewards strategy and improvision.
+Cinnamon & Antonyms aims to deliver a visceral power fantasy that rewards strategy and improvisation.
 Based on that goal, I'd place brain control in the low-impact range with an astronomically high cost.
 Even when approaching new games, hardcore gamers have already accumulated a mental model for how they should interface with combat systems.
-We can capitalize on that model by using genre conventions—such as standard movement controls—instead of incurring the cost of a tutorial level.
+We can capitalize on those heuristics by using genre conventions—such as standard movement controls—instead of incurring the cost of additional training.
 Peripheral devices also tend to have high latencies and rarely offer the fidelity for fast-paced gameplay.
 I'm not arguing that brain control in games is always bad—think about how it could be used as an awesome accessibility feature—but it’s not right for this product.